• kibosh •

 In Play: Today's word is almost always heard in the idiomatic phrase, "put the kibosh on" something; however, it can be used outside this phrase: "If mom finds out we are planning a weekend at the shore, all our plans will get the old kibosh."
 The noun can also be used as a verb meaning "to end something permanently", as in "Greta Mae kiboshed the wedding plans when she learned that Archie was on Viagra."

 Word History: Today's Good Word is of mysterious origin.
 It first appeared as kye-bosk in 1836 in the story 'Seven Dials' in Charles Dickens's Sketches by Boz.
 Although it looks Yiddish, the date of its origin makes a Yiddish source highly unlikely.
 A possible source is Irish caip bháis "cap of death".
 The reference of this word would be unclear: a judge's hat which he puts on to declare a death sentence, or a method of execution used by the British military?
-(We hope no one ever puts the kibosh on the flow of the Good Words like this one that we receive from Curtis Simple.)
+(We hope no one ever puts the kibosh on the flow of Good Words like today's that we received from Curtis Simple.)